-The Remuneration Committee is a permanent committee of the Supervisory Board and shall consist of at least two members of the Supervisory Board.
+The Remuneration Committee is a permanent committee of the Supervisory Board and consists of at least two members of the Supervisory Board.
 The Remuneration Committee is subject to rules established by the Supervisory Board.
 At the end of the year under review it consisted of Mrs Mahieu (Chairwoman), Mr Elverding and Mr Noy.
 The composition of the Remuneration Committee is in line with the provisions of the Code.
 The Remuneration Committee met two times during the past financial year.
 The committee members consulted with each other a number of times outside the context of a formal meeting.

 A summary of the remuneration of the individual members of the Executive Board can be found in > tables 55 and 60.
-No other compensation was awarded to members of the Executive Board in the financial year other than the compensation indicated in > tables 48 and 51.
+No other compensation was awarded to members of the Executive Board in the financial year other than the compensation indicated in > tables 55 and 60.

 Annual variable remuneration and long-term remuneration for the members of the Executive Board

 The company has not awarded any options to members of the Executive Board, members of operating company management teams or employees.
 The remuneration of the Executive Board members is not affected by a change of control at the company.
 No loans were issued to members of the Executive Board.

 The Supervisory Board did not see any reason during the financial year to use its extraordinary powers to adjust or reclaim variable or long-term remuneration that had already been awarded.